uncaught/doko/README.md

 - Ein **Stich** (trick) ist ein Teil eines Spiels bei dem 4 Karten gespielt wurden.

 ### Deploy
+- Login to docker (docker hub or else)
 - Run `./publish.sh 0.0.0` with a proper version
-- This will push all three images (client, db, server) to docker hub
+- This will create and push a git tag and push all three images (client, db, server) to docker hub
-- Push the created tag `git push --follow-tags`
 - On the server, update the version for the images and then:

 ```bash